muzishen/Pet-ReID-IMAG/README.md

  The 3rd place solution to CVPR2022 Biometrics Workshop Pet Biometric Challenge
 ----
 ## Introduction

+- Traing time cost ~1.5 hour with a V100 16GB, so easy, no bells and whistles!
 - Techical details are described in our [arXiv preprint paper](https://arxiv.org/pdf/2205.15934.pdf).

 The data obtained by offline addition can be obtained from [here](https://pan.baidu.com/s/1yYNJFuyrJy8kn5TVA5_Okw) [d0kc].